Available 24X7 Call For Free Consultation (281) 587-1111

 Can I Switch Personal Injury Lawyers?

-Yes, in Texas, you can change attorneys whenever you want.
-However, you may end up paying the lawyer your fire under the contract you signed or based on the work done before they were fired.
+Yes, in Texas, you can change attorneys at any time.
+However, you may end up paying the lawyer your fee under the contract you signed or based on the work done before they were fired.

 If you have been injured in an accident, don’t wait to get the help you need.
 Contact Baumgartner Law Firm today for a free consultation.